 At the bottom of the page, you'll find the complete instructions and recipe ingredients, but first, here's a little overview on how to make old-fashioned homemade gingerbread.

 Making homemade gingerbread is very simple!
-Combine molasses, vegetable shortening and one egg.
+In a large mixing bowl, combine molasses, vegetable shortening and one egg.
 Next, in a separate bowl, combine your dry ingredients; flour, salt, cinnamon and ginger.
 Mix the dry and wet ingredients, then add a bit of baking soda dissolved in some water and combine.

-Pour the batter into a greased and parchment-lined 9″x9″ metal baking pan and bake in the oven at 350°F for 30 minutes.
+Pour the batter into a prepared pan (greased and parchment-lined 9″x9″ square pan) and bake in the oven at 350°F for 30 minutes.
 Allow to cool and cut into squares.
 Serve with whipped cream on top!

 What is the difference between classic gingerbread and gingerbread cookies?